bodsch/docker-icinga2/README.md

 version: '3.3'
 ```

-## ssl certificate
+## SSL certificate for nginx

-In the above example the nginx is started with SSL support.
+In the above example the nginx will start with SSL support.

-You can create the required certificate locally as follows.
+You musst create the required certificate locally as follows or you use your own.

+### self-signed SSL Certificate

 At the following prompt, the most important line is the one requesting the **common name**.